 This is the world’s best coconut cream pie recipe ever.
 I’ve perfected this recipe over the past decade until it’s become my most-requested pie.
 It’s unreal.
 And I’m spilling the secrets to you.

-I love coconut cream pie, but I got frustrated with the overly-sweet, stringy, and fake tasting pies that people kept trying to pass off.
-Some horrible people even put almond extract in their coconut pies–and you need to stop that in the name of all that is good.
+I love coconut cream pie, but I get frustrated with the overly-sweet, stringy, and fake tasting pies that people kept trying to pass off.
+Some horrible people even put almond extract in their coconut pies–and you need to stop that, it’s over the line.
+Shut that down.

-I decided to make my own recipe without all the pitfalls and with tons of real coconut flavor, and that started with coconut milk instead of dairy milk.
+I decided to make my own recipe with tons of real coconut flavor, without all the pitfalls, and that starts with coconut milk instead of dairy milk.

 The coconut milk adds a subtle, true coconut flavor that helps you avoid the fake coconut taste that ruins too many pies.
-Make sure it’s coconut milk, and not cream of coconut.
+(Make sure it’s coconut milk and not cream of coconut.)
 The milk and coconut solids usually separate while in the can, so you’ll need to whisk it together before adding it to the recipe.
 Some people might use all coconut milk, but I find that some dairy milk adds a balance of taste and flavor.

 My second secret?
 Using finely shredded unsweetened coconut instead of the regular sugared, flaked kind.
 I find mine at natural food stores or at grocers with great bulk sections, like Winco.
 It’s unsweetened and more finely cut, avoiding a hallmark of inferior coconut pies: stringy coconut.
 You can use regular flaked coconut, but try putting it through the food processor to break it up, and then reduce the amount of sugar in the pie.

 Cooling the custard properly before pouring it in the blind-baked crust will help it retain a crisp shell.
 Don’t chill it all the way to set, you want it barely warm, yet still pourable, when you put it in the crust.
 Did I use the snow on my back porch to help cool the custard?
 You bet I did.